 In 2018, Lev returned from another epic expedition, a 5000 mile circumnavigation of the Arabian peninsula, taking in 13 countries from Iraq to Lebanon.
 His resulting book Arabia: A Journey Through The Heart of the Middle East was published in the UK in November 2018, accompanied by a major theatre tour, Journeys Through The Badlands & Beyond.
 Lev's 'Arabia' documentary series aired on Discovery UK and across the globe to great critical acclaim.
 The series was nominated for Best Documentary Series at the Broadcast Awards 2020.
 You can watch a short taster here.

 Lev is also the author of Incredible Journeys, a children's book beautifully illustrated by Sam Brewster, which was published by Wren & Rook in June 2019.
 His first photography book Encounters, which showcases a selection of his remarkable photography from his travels and expeditions to date, was published by Ilex Press in September 2020.
-He is also the curator and editor of the forthcoming adventure anthology Endurance, which will be published by Head of Zeus in August 2022 and was one of Stanford's Top 5 bestselling books of last year.
+He is also the curator and editor of the adventure anthology Endurance, which was published by Head of Zeus in August 2022 and was one of Stanford's Top 5 bestselling books of last year.